Winter 2017 Session

 - Classes with low enrollment may be cancelled and your money returned by the instructor.

-If you have questions about a specific after-school class, please contact the program providers directly.
-If you have general questions about Chabot’s After-School Programs, please contact the After-School Programs committee (Lucy Leong Chen, Adoria Huey, and Teri Wong) at email@example.com.
+If you have questions about a specific After-School class, please contact the program providers directly.
+If you have general questions about Chabot’s After-School Programs, please contact the After-School Programs committee (Joyce Wu & Isabel Herman) at email@example.com.